Albatros D.III in 1/32 scale: building the Roden kit

 Continueing with the wings.

-Each wing is fortunately one piece which makes alignment easier.
-The radiator is also in the middle of the upper wing and that is correct for this particular LvA Albatros (in later Albatrosses it was usually set more to the right).
-Don't worry about the wire rigging at this stage, with the technique used here, it can be done later.
+Assembling each wing as a single piece is a relief because it makes alignment easier.
+On this particular LvA Albatros, the radiator is correctly positioned in the middle of the upper wing (though in later Albatross variants, it was typically set more to the right).
+Don't worry about wire rigging at this stage as it can be done later using a technique that will be explained later.

-The lower wing and tail surfaces were set onto the fuselage.
-Than, the fuselage was wrapped in with paper in order to airbrush wing colours.
+Once the roundels were done, the lower wing and tail surfaces were set onto the fuselage.
+Then, the fuselage was wrapped with paper to protect it from the airbrush, and the wings were airbrushed with their respective colors.

 The airbrushed orange roundels were masked with tape using a compass cutter.